 Assist your student with making flight arrangements.
 For many students, studying abroad will be their first time out of the country, for some, their first time on a plane, and understanding flight bookings, connections, and price fluctuations can be daunting for a first-time traveler.

 Keep copies of important documents for your student.
 This includes a copy of the student’s passport and visa cover pages, medical prescriptions, credit card numbers, and social security number.
 Have your student provide you with all relevant contact information, in case you need to reach your student in the event of an emergency.

-- Prepare for family emergencies while abroad.
+Prepare for family emergencies while abroad.
 While we do our best to ensure the success and safety of each student studying abroad through our office, accidents can happen.
 Make sure you know who to contact at our office and at your student’s host institution in case of an emergency at home or abroad.
-For a list of emergency contacts, please click here.
+You can find a list of emergency contacts on our site.